 There are plenty of options and all sorts of different ways of doing this one.
 Find out more about the walk and everything you need to know on the official website.

-We still believe we visited Cape Wrath the best way possible.
+We still believe we completed our visit Cape Wrath the best way possible.
 Not much is going to change our opinion on that.
 We decided that we were going to spend a night at Kearvaig Bothy, no matter how we got there.
 You can read more about this idyllic little cottage to find out how to get there, what to expect and what’s there.

 We got the ferry around 3pm and spoke to Andy on the other side.
 He kindly agreed to drive us as far as Kearvaig (known as Kirkwell, locally) and drop us there.
 We had a 15-minute walk down to our home for the evening, and a promise that we would be collected the next morning.